prime23-gareth/my-little-crony/README.md

 # The Loan Rangers

-This repo contains the data and code for my Shiny App, [The Loan Rangers](http://loanrangers.info), visualizing links between Tory politicians, private companies and people related to the Loan Charge Scandal.
+This repo contains the data and code for my Shiny App, [The Loan Rangers](http://loanrangers.info), visualizing links between Tory politicians, companies and people related to the Loan Charge Scandal.

 The Loan Rangers is based on the original [My Little Crony](https://sophieehill.shinyapps.io/my-little-crony/) by [Sophie E. Hill](https://www.sophie-e-hill.com/).